Essential Equipment and Accessories

 short extension cable

 Orange mains hook-up extension cable, 2.5mm sq. x 25m. long.
-Plus a shorter one (blue cable) about 8 metres long - this one very useful when the campsite mains bollard is close to the van.
+Plus a shorter one about 8 metres long - this one very useful when the campsite mains bollard is close to the van (blue cable is easy to distinguish from orange when stuffed in a cupboard).

 continental adapters